butuzov/vscode-theme-acid/readme.md

  - [ ] Highlighting Grammar for SCSS
  - [ ] Maybe: Highlighting Grammar for Dockerfile
  - [ ] Maybe: Highlighting Grammar for Ruby
- - [ ] Explorer Tree Defined coloring (currently partialy random colors)
+ - [x] Explorer Tree Defined coloring (currently partially random colors)
- - [ ] Replace random colors by defined colors.
+ - [x] Replace random colors by defined colors.
  - [ ] Fix for the microsoft/vscode#99573
  - [ ] CI/CD: theme-[color].json generation only for CI procedure.
  - [ ] CI/CD: GitHub Actions (once it ready to see world).